Black Friday 2018 kitchen and appliance deals: $40 off Instant Pot, $100 off Dyson products and more

 Shark Navigator Powered Lift-Away, $150Tyler Lizenby/CNET

 A flexible vacuum with a surprising amount of cleaning power, the Shark Navigator Powered Lift-Away is already affordable for its power.
-On Black Friday, Target will have it for the extra-attractive price of $150.
+Target has it right now for the extra-attractive price of $150.

+Newegg will offer a similar Shark vacuum for only $100 on Black Friday.

 Hoover WindTunnel 2, $50

 Skip the trendy brands like Dyson and Shark for a classic like Hoover and you can get a sturdy vacuum for very little on Black Friday.
-Walmart has the Hoover WindTunnel 2 for half off at $50.
+Walmart will have the Hoover WindTunnel 2 for half off at $50.

 LG Counter Depth Fridge, $1,300 off